stevegee1/stevegee1/README.md

 # 💫 About Me:
 Hi, my name is Stephen; I am simply a Bridge.
 Oh yeah, I will explain:<br><br>As a Software Engineer: I am passionate about the "Hows" and "Whys" of Software.
-It has always been my passion to teach the concepts and draw my contentment from the excitement that comes from the comprehension of the concept by others.
-I am literally grinning writing this... it is indeed a noble pursuit<br>
+It has always been my passion to teach the concepts and draw my contentment from the excitement that comes from the comprehension of the concepts by others.
+I am literally grinning writing this... it is indeed a noble pursuit.
+And that brings me to my second world<br>
+<br>Communicator/Technical Writer: Technical knowledge can only be transcendental if teachable.
+So, I love to pen my knowledge down.
+Simplicity is definitely the ultimate sophistication.
+So, I make it the ultimate goal.
+It is quite challenging but the rush of fulfillment after a piece of art is enough motivation for me.
+Writing is indeed an Art! <br>

 ## 🌐 Socials: